sdpython/pyquickhelper/_doc/sphinxdoc/source/blog/2019/2019-03-07_nbconvert.rst

     :date: 2019-03-07
     :categories: module

-    !epkg:`tornado` was recently released in version 6.0.
+    :epkg:`tornado` was recently released in version 6.0.
     It introduced an incompabilities with all existing versions of :epkg:`nbconvert` (<= 0.4.1).